schemathesis/schemathesis/docs/graphql.rst

 Usage
 ~~~~~

-At the moment there is no direct integration with pytest and in order to generate GraphQL queries you need to manually
+At the moment, there is no direct integration with pytest, and to generate GraphQL queries, you need to manually
 pass strategies to Hypothesis's ``given`` decorator.

 .. code:: python